Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 If you have trouble sleeping at night, or trouble getting to sleep, you have probably tried a lot of things.
-Here are some tips that really work because they revolve around the idea of re-training your subconscious.
+Here are 5 natural sleep remedies that really work because they revolve around the idea of re-training your subconscious.

-To overcome this, the idea is to re-train your brain to sleep in the same way that you might train a child out of a bad habit.
-It can take around a week or more at first, so it’s not a ‘quick fix’ at the start… but it really works!
-The bonus is that once you have your brain ‘trained’ for sleep, the sleep tips will work in a much shorter term.
+If this sounds like you, it's OK!
+Here are solutions.
+The idea is to re-train your brain to sleep in the same way that you might train a child out of a bad habit.
+It can take around a week or more at first, so it’s not a quick fix, but it really works!
+The bonus is that once you have your brain trained for sleep, these remedies for insomnia will work in a much shorter term.

-This approach is hard at first, but it will work, although works fastest if done in conjunction with the other sleep tips listed here.
+This approach is really hard at first, but it will work, although works fastest if done in conjunction with the other sleep tips listed here.
 In contrast, getting up and doing something relaxing doesn’t work (like reading poetry or whatever) because if you get up, it only reinforces the subconscious notion that something more interesting can happen if you don’t go to sleep.
-Of course, a comfortable mattress makes this step a lot easier and more relaxing!
-Nest Bedding and Saatva Inc are two reputable options if you’re in the market for a new mattress.

 2. Address worries in the morning

-If there are concerns, stresses, plans, or worries that your brain keeps flitting to while you are getting to sleep, you need to address these by deciding that those concerns are only to be addressed in the morning, not now.
+Here is a great tip for how to treat insomnia due to anxiety.
+If there are concerns, stresses, plans, or worries that your brain keeps flitting to while you are getting to sleep, this is a normal part of being human - but at bedtime is not the right time to deal with it.
+So you need to decide that those concerns are only to be addressed in the morning, not now.
 Then stop thinking about it.